boomerdigital/spree_smarty_streets_address_verification/README.md

 model so that all address are automatically updated.

-Since Smarty Streets only supports US addresses the validation only happens if the country is the United States.
+Since Smarty Streets only supports US addresses the validation only happens if the country is the United States (I hear international is in beta so this may change at some point).

 Installation
 ------------